lcrawlab/mvMAPIT/README.md

 Find the full package documentation including examples and articles here: [Multivariate MAPIT Documentation](https://lcrawlab.github.io/mvMAPIT/).

+For a version that scales to Biobank data, see the [Sparse Marginal Epistasis Test](https://lcrawlab.github.io/sme/)

 ## The multivariate MArginal ePIstasis Test (mvMAPIT)
 This R package is a generalization of the [MAPIT